-Housing expenditure takes up a large share of retired renters' disposable income.
-Rent Assistance payments would increase their income, after housing expenditure, but not by a significant amount (Chart 2B-3).
+Housing expenditure takes up a large share of retired renters' disposable income.88 Increasing the value of Commonwealth Rent Assistance payments would increase their income, after housing expenditure, but not by a significant amount (Chart 2B-3).
 For a renter with median income, average weekly income after housing expenditure would increase by approximately 3 per cent, from \$556 to \$572.
 At the margin, this would reduce financial stress and income poverty for retired renters, especially those with lower incomes.